38th Alabama Infantry Regiment: Total strength and casualties

 The group reformed and wintered with the Army of Tennessee just north of Dalton, Georgia.
-Spring of '64 brought a northern offensive, and they participated in what is known as the 100-Day Battle as they fought a retreat at places like Dalton, Resaca, New Hope Church and finally Atlanta on July 22, 1864.
+Spring of '64 brought a northern offensive, and they participated in what is known as the One Hundred-Day Battle as they fought a retreat at places like Dalton, Resaca, New Hope Church and finally Atlanta on July 22, 1864.
 After the fall of Atlanta the Southern Army, and the 38th along with it, swung north in an effort to attract General William T. Sherman's U. S. Army to follow and to attempt to cut his northern supply lines.
-After retracing its route to northwest Georgia, the army traversed Alabama as far west as Florence.
-Major General John Bell Hood advanced his troops on the Federal Forces in Tennessee during November and December 1864 where "the Gallant Hood of Texas played hell in Tennessee."
+After retracing its route to northwest Georgia (U.S. state), the army traversed Alabama as far west as Florence.
+Major General John Bell Hood advanced his troops on the Federal Forces in Tennessee during November and December 1864 when "the Gallant Hood of Texas played hell in Tennessee."
 They crossed the Tennessee River at Florence and attacked the enemy at Franklin.
 Luckily the 38th drew rear guard duty and was spared the awful fate of many southern boys and five Confederate Generals on November 30, 1864, at Franklin.
 They again saw defeat at Nashville on December 15 and 16, 1864, and Hood withdrew to Tupelo, Mississippi.
 At this point, Clayton's Brigade and the 38th were reassigned to defend Mobile and were sent to Spanish Fort on the Bay.
-They saw battle again March 26 to April 9, 1865, at Spanish Fort.
+They saw battle again from March 26 to April 9, 1865, at Spanish Fort.
 The 38th was among the troops surrendered by Lt.
 General Richard Taylor, CSA, at Citronelle, Alabama, on May 4, 1865.
 The troops themselves had been withdrawn to Meridian, Mississippi, and Livingston, Alabama.
-Of the 830 men of the 38th Alabama which left Mobile in the spring of 1863, there were only 80 left.
-See also "Southerners at War the 38th Alabama Volunteers" by Arthur E. Green.
+Of the 830 men of the 38th Alabama who left Mobile in the spring of 1863, there were only 80 left.